 - Delegation and task management skills help product managers put the right people on the right tasks.
 This is something they should be able to manage without needing any outside help or intervention from senior staff.
 Software product development is a complex process and managers need to be able to delegate certain tasks to dedicate themselves to ones that require a higher priority.

 Additionally, managers should have extensive knowledge of similar software, their features, their build frameworks, and their place within the market.

 How to Be an Ideal SaaS Product Manager in 2021

 Your product management career roadmap will ultimately depend on the company you apply to and their required qualification and skills.

 However, there are a few steps you can take to ensure success as a SaaS product manager in 2021.

 To that end, here are 4 things you can do:

-- Get Certified in Product Management: Certifications such as One Week PM are the ideal first step towards succeeding as a PM.
+- Get Certified in Product Management: Certifications such as Product Manager Certification Course are the ideal first step towards succeeding as a PM.
 The vocational nature of certifications will help you develop all the skills that you’ll actually use on the job.